 The Danish National Biobank

-Strengthening of the research infrastructure
+Strengthening the research infrastructure in Denmark

-The Danish Biobank Register
+The Danish National Biobank has 3 pillars:

 A great collaboration